TEDxXavierUniversity is a student-led, collaborative experience that inspires innovative thinking, moving others to purposeful action.

 In 2014, we again secured the acclaimed TEDx license.
 The theme was "Conflict & Violence: An exploration of their causes, prominence, and the unexpected roles they play in our lives."
 The event was held in the Kennedy Auditorium of the Connaton Learning Commons, a brand new, state-of-the-art building on Xavier's campus on April 11, 2014.
 Click the following links to learn more about our speakers and watch the talks from the 2014 event.

 For 2015, we once again have the privilege of hosting TEDx on Xavier University's campus.
+Our theme for 2015 will be Hope: a Driving Force into the Future, which will explore the the springboard for change that is hope.
+The event will be held in Kennedy Auditorium in the Connaton Learning Commons on April 15, 2015 at 5 pm.
 We encourage you to continue checking in with our website, but also our Facebook and Twitter pages for updates on the event.

 Innovative Program Award - 2013

 This award is presented to a recognized organization that created a unique and successful program during the 2012-2013 academic year that engaged the campus through their distinctive event.

 All for One, One for All Award - 2012

 This award is presented to a student organization that took advantage of opportunities and proactively reached out to collaborate with other organizations and/or campus offices on programs and events.
 This organization impacted the Xavier campus as well as the community and encouraged students to get involved.

 Junior Member of the Year: Genevieve Hager - 2013

 This award is presented to a junior member of an organization who has shown strong commitment and dedication throughout his/her time at Xavier.
 This student has been instrumental in building community and helping an organization to achieve its goals.